pivotal/docs-tap/aws-services/uninstall-aws-services.hbs.md

-    - `XR-API` is in the format `KIND.APIVERSION` using the `kind` and `apiVersion` from the output of the previous step. `APIVERSION` is the part of `apiVersion` before the `/`, for example, `aws.database.tanzu.vmware.com`. of the previous step and `APIVERSION` is the `apiVersion` from the previous step without the
+    - `XR-API` is in the format `KIND.APIVERSION` using the `kind` and `apiVersion` from the output of the previous step. `APIVERSION` is the part of `apiVersion` before the `/`, for example, `aws.database.tanzu.vmware.com`.
     - `XR-NAME` is the value of `name` from the output of the previous step.

     For example: